 “Umm, I don’t invest…and that sounds complicated.”

-I fought and tantrum with Jared for two days and then a stalemate of another week because I wanted him to start investing his large 6 figure stash of cash.
+I fought and tantrum with Hubby for two days and then a stalemate of another week because I wanted him to start investing his large 6 figure stash of cash.

 He was very adamant.

 It was the biggest fight we’ve ever had to date.
 It was ridiculous!!

 He was afraid of everything.
 I had to fight him to start fully contributing to his 401k too, although that took much less time for me to win.
 I was sure investing in Vanguard was the right move for his money.